article · Which certification is worth it?

 Metro pay context

 Pay data belongs at the occupation level, not the tool level.
-RoleMath's mapped SOC 15-2051 occupation-family packet uses BLS OEWS May 2025 national context, including 262,440 employment and a 120,230 USD national median annual wage.
+RoleMath's mapped SOC 15-2051 occupation-family sample uses BLS OEWS May 2025 national context, including 262,440 employment and a 120,230 USD national median annual wage.
 That is not a promise for an entry-level data analyst, a SQL learner, a Python learner, or a certificate holder.

 Metro context matters because the same role family can look different by city.
 BLS OEWS metro wage data and BEA Regional Price Parities can separate nominal wage from regional price-level context.
 That still does not predict your salary.
 It only helps avoid comparing a high nominal wage in an expensive metro against a lower nominal wage in a cheaper one without context.